BTCxZelko/Guides/RPi4/Manjaro/Minimal/Internal-Dojo.md

 cd
 mv samourai-dojo/* dojo/
 ```
 # Now all your Dojo documents are all in your permenant Dojo Directory.
-Let's go in an modify the confs for Manjaro-ARM
+Let's go in an modify the conf files

 1. First bitcoid conf file
 ```